mumairofficial/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/ddd-vs-crud-design.md

 }
 ```

-So in this code example, we pass in a `movieId` and a `customerId`, then pull out the appropriate Sequelize models that we know we’re going to need to use.
-We do a quick null check and then if both model instances are returned, we’ll create a `RentedMovie`.
+In this code example, we pass in a `movieId` and a `customerId`, then pull out the appropriate Sequelize models that we know we’re going to need to use.
+We do a quick null check and then if both model instances are returned, we’ll create a `RentedMovie` and a `CustomerCharge`.

-This is quick and dirty and it shows you just how quickly we can get things up and running CRUD-first.
+This is quick and dirty and it shows you just how quickly we can get things up and running REST-first.

 But things start to get challenging as soon as we add **business rules**.

-##### Business Rules in CRUD-first code
+#### Business Rules in CRUD-first code

 Let’s add some constraints to this.
 Consider that `Customer` isn't allowed to rent a movie if they:

-	A) have rented the maximum amount of movies at one time (3, but this is configurable)
+> A) have rented the maximum amount of movies at one time (3, but this is configurable)

-	B) have unpaid balances.
+> B) have unpaid balances.

 How exactly can we enforce this business logic?